 You may find it difficult to estimate how many miles you will do in a year, as you have to tell your insurer in advance before you take out the policy.
 But it’s important to be as accurate as possible so you can get the right price and make sure you’re covered.

-You can then use these figures to work out how many miles per year you do on average.
-If your circumstances have changed, for example you’re driving to a different place of work, you’ll need to take this into consideration.
+You can then use these figures to work out how many miles per year you do on average, or spot a realistic trend in your driving habits.
+If your circumstances have changed or are expected to change, for example you’re driving to a different place of work or working from home now, you’ll need to take this into consideration.